SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 The code above uses the ternary conditional operator and forced unwrapping (``a!``) to access the value wrapped inside ``a`` when ``a`` is not ``nil``, and to return ``b`` otherwise.
-The nil coalescing operator provides a more elegant way to encapsulate this conditional checking and unwrapping in a concise and readable form.
+The nil-coalescing operator provides a more elegant way to encapsulate this conditional checking and unwrapping in a concise and readable form.

 .. note::